freeCodeCamp/guide/src/pages/java/strings/index.md

 3. When the String literal is found by JVM, it is addes to string literal pool.
 4. String class posses a method name length(),while arrays have an attribute naming length.

+New
+1.String builder method should run faster than StringBuffer methods.
+2.String Builder equals() is not overridden;it doesn't compare values.